 There is no announced successor to Khamene'i.
 The Assembly of Experts could conceivably use a constitutional provision to set up a three-person leadership council as successor rather than select one new Supreme Leader.
-Khamene'i reportedly favors as his successor Hojjat ol-Eslam Ibrahim Raisi, whom he appointed in March 2019 as new head of the judiciary, and in 2016 to head the powerful Shrine of Imam Reza (Astan-e Qods Razavi) in Mashhad, which controls vast property and many businesses in the province.
-Raisi is a hardliner who has served as state prosecutor and was allegedly involved in the 1988 massacre of prisoners and other acts of repression.
-The 2019 judiciary appointment suggests that Raisi's chances of becoming Supreme Leader were not necessarily diminished by his loss in the May 2017 presidential elections.
+Khamene'i reportedly favors as his successor Hojjat ol-Eslam Ibrahim Raisi, whom he appointed in March 2019 as head of the judiciary, and in 2016 to head the powerful Shrine of Imam Reza (Astan-e Qods Razavi) in Mashhad, which controls vast property and many businesses in the province.
+Raisi has served as state prosecutor and was allegedly involved in the 1988 massacre of prisoners and other acts of repression.
+Raisi's succession chances were not necessarily harmed by his losing the May 2017 presidential election.

-Still, the person Raisi replaced as judiciary chief, Ayatollah Sadeq Larijani, remains a succession candidate.
+Raisi's predecessor as judiciary chief, Ayatollah Sadeq Larijani, remains a succession candidate.
 Another contender is hardline Tehran Friday prayer leader Ayatollah Ahmad Khatemi, and some consider President Rouhani as a significant contender as well.